namalkanti/namalkanti.github.io/content/articles/Lab/DesignPatternsInRust.md

 the examples were helpful to understand how to approach the implementation.

 I want to keep my internal api seperate from serenity; as per the veneer design pattern.
-So what I did is spawn Serenity in a seperate thread; and use mspc channels to handle communications between Serenity and my internal api.
+So what I did is spawn Serenity in a seperate thread; and use mpsc channels to handle communications between Serenity and my internal api.
 This is definitely a lot more complex.
 But the trade off is I can change the external api and keep the rest of my code untouched.
 I was able to finish the internal api's implementation and next I'll need to make sure the